Is Sports Betting Legal in California? No. Here Is What Is (2026)

 - Prop 27 would have opened statewide online betting run by the major operators (DraftKings, FanDuel, and BetMGM funded the campaign), with revenue earmarked for homelessness programs.
 It didn’t just lose; it was annihilated: 17.7% yes, 82.3% no, among the worst defeats of any proposition in modern California history.

 The postmortem matters because it defines what happens next.
 The operators’ $170M+ campaign collided with the tribes’ counter-campaign, voters saw a blizzard of contradictory ads, and every player took away the same lesson: nothing passes in California without the tribes leading it.
 California’s tribal nations hold a constitutionally protected gaming position (voters gave them casino exclusivity in 2000) and the political capital to kill anything that threatens it.
+For what a tribal-led market looks like in practice, see Florida, where a compact produced legal betting through exactly one app.

 Since 2022, tribal coalitions have workshopped frameworks that would put tribes in operational control of statewide online betting, with the commercial brands as junior partners or vendors rather than license holders.
 Operators, having burned nine figures learning the hard way, have signaled they’ll take that deal.
 But no measure qualified for the 2026 ballot, which means the earliest possible vote is November 2028, with launch realistically in 2029 or later.
+That leaves the two biggest prizes in American gambling stuck on different clocks: California waits on a ballot, while Texas waits on a legislature that only meets every other year.

 What you CAN legally do in California